wsor4035/dev.luanti.org/content/controls.md

 |Sneak                  |Press on-screen button in right lower corner|
 |Move left/up/right/down|Press on-screen button in left lower corner |
 |Display inventory      |Press on-screen button in left lower corner |

-Mobile controls when a menu or inventory is displayed:
+Touchscreen controls when a formspec(such as a menu or inventory) is displayed:

 * double tap outside menu area: close menu
 * tap on an item stack: select that stack